chromaxyz/reflex/docs/IMPLEMENTERS.md

   - Type: `uint32`
   - Range: `(min: 0, reserved: 0, available: ∈[1 ..
 4294967295])`

-## Known limitations
+## Security assumptions and known limitations

+- It is assumed `owner` is not malicious.
+- It is assumed Reflex `implementers` are not malicious.
+- It is assumed Reflex `implementations` are correct and adhere to guidelines and restrictions set out in the [IMPLEMENTERS](IMPLEMENTERS.md) guide, specifically:
+  - `State` layout is consistent across `Modules`.
   - Reflex has multiple application entrypoints via their endpoints.
 The endpoint address however stays consistent throughout module upgrades.
   - Reflex does not support `payable` modifiers and native token transfers due to reentrancy concerns.
   - The `Dispatcher` and the internal `Endpoint` contracts are not upgradable.
-- Storage in the `Dispatcher` is append-only extendable but implementers must remain vigilant to not cause storage clashes by defining storage slots directly inside of `Modules`.
+  - The diamond storage struct defined in `ReflexState` is append-only extendable but implementers must remain vigilant to not cause storage clashes by defining storage slots directly inside of `Modules`.
-- The first `50` storage slots are reserved allowing us to add new features over time.
-- It is possible to potentially cause function selector clashes though the surface area is very small and documented.
   - Native ETH is not supported, instead users are required to wrap their ETH into WETH.
 This is to prevent an entire class of possible re-entrancy bugs.
   - Implementers **MUST NOT** implement an `implementation()` or preferably a `sentinel()` method in `Modules` as this causes a function selector clash in the `Endpoint`.
   - Implementers **MUST NOT** implement a `selfdestruct` inside of `Modules` as this causes disastrous unexpected behaviour.
   - The registration of `Modules` **MUST BE** permissioned, malicious `Modules` can impact the behaviour of the entire application.
-- `Modules` **MUST NOT** define any storage variables.
+  - `Modules` **MUST NOT** define any storage variables or re-use diamond storage slots.
 In the rare case this is necessary one should use unstructured storage.
   - `Modules` **CAN ONLY** initialize **IMMUTABLE** storage variables inside of their constructor.
+- It is assumed no `delegatecalls` that could have a side effect in Reflex occur to zero-address, faulty, malicious or user-controllable contracts.
+- It is assumed that functions tagged as `reentrancyAllowed` **CAN** be re-entered and are safe to be re-entered as they are limited by their scope to a trusted set of contracts as defined through the Reflex framework.
+- It is assumed that functions tagged as `nonReentrant` and `nonReadReentrant` **CAN NOT** be re-entered.
+- It is assumed that there **CAN NOT** be a malicious actor who implements a `Module` with storage side-effects in the `Dispatcher`.
+If this is compromised in any way all state inside of the `Dispatcher` can be manipulated or corrupted.

 ## Acknowledgements